OpenSecuritySummit/oss2019/content/tracks/Threat-modelling/working-sessions/TM-share-your-threat-models-diagrams-and-create-a-book.md

 locked       : true
 ---

-Discuss the possibility and usefulness of combining all knowledge captured on the website into a book somewhat similar to the tseting guide.
+Discuss the possibility and usefulness of combining all knowledge captured on the website into a book somewhat similar to the testing guide.

 <!--(add intro)